 Review the board-approved kindergarten early entrance policy and/or acceleration policy.
 Add a comment if any issues are identified.

 Review the board-approved credit flexibility policy.
 Does the school have any students participating in credit flexibility?
+Yes No Add a comment if any issues are identified.

 Student Enrollment Documentation and Attendance